NaturalizerINA/AndroidNumberSeparator/README.md

 }
 ```

-Then, in your module Gradle file (usually the app/build.gradle), add the dependencies for the Android Number Separator
+Then, in your module Gradle file (usually the app/build.gradle), add the dependencies for the Simple Number Separator

 ```
 compile 'com.github.NaturalizerINA:AndroidNumberSeparator:1.0.0'